-An additional volume equal to 20 percent of the WQv shall be incorporated into the BMP for sediment storage.
+An additional volume equal to 20 percent of the $WQ_v$ shall be incorporated into the BMP for sediment storage and/or reduced infiltration capacity.
 Ohio EPA recommends that BMPs be designed according to the methodology included in the Rainwater and Land Development manual or in another design manual acceptable for use by Ohio EPA.